dwaysweden/mba-auth/README.md

 New Nuxt module for authentication between nuxt and directus.

-!!
-DEVELOPMENT TO MAKE IT WORK WITH SELF-SIGNED CERTIFICATED YOU NEED TO ADD NODE_TLS_REJECT_UNAUTHORIZED='0' IN YOUR NUXT .ENV FILE AND REMEMBER TO REMOVE THIS IN PRODUCTION.

 - [✨ &nbsp;Release Notes](/CHANGELOG.md)
   <!-- - [🏀 Online playground](https://stackblitz.com/github/your-org/my-module?file=playground%2Fapp.vue) -->
   <!-- - [📖 &nbsp;Documentation](https://example.com) -->